in-rolls/last_sex/README.md

 ![](figs/top50_imbalanced.png)

+It is good to ignore names by Mohammed and Abdul as they are more often given to men.
+Rest seem to track.

-Next we subset on last names with at least 500 records in at least 25 years. (output [here](tabs/sex_ratio_by_last_name.csv)) We show the plot in this dynamic plotly graph [here](https://htmlpreview.github.io/?https://github.com/soodoku/last_sex/blob/master/figs/plot-hover.html).
+Next we subset on last names with at least 500 records in at least 25 years. (output [here](tabs/sex_ratio_by_last_name.csv)) We show the plot in this dynamic plotly graph [here](https://rawcdn.githack.com/soodoku/last_sex/b10b395e8db2edf94e0c7083cadce2dcc4ab5cb7/figs/plot-hover.html).

 ### Authors